timbach2/circa36/README.md

 Structure
 =========

-This is built with an early understanding of MVC.
+This was built with an early understanding of MVC.
 All requestes are sent to the controller, index.php, which then loads the appropriate view based on the url parameters.

-It attempts separation of logic and presentation by having most of the logic in a monolithic "cart" object, which the views can then access as needed.
+It attempts separation of logic and presentation by having almost all of the logic in a monolithic "cart" object, which the views can then access as needed.

 PHP-LIB